Home » Little MAC’s Ube Mochi Waffles

 Notes

-Ube Extract and Sweet Rice Flour can be found in your local Asian Markets.
+Ube Extract and Mochiko Sweet Rice Flour can be found in your local Asian Markets.
+Bob’s Red Mill also makes Sweet Rice Flour and Tapioca Flour.

-Regular white sugar or coconut sugar works in this recipe if you don’t have cane sugar.
+Regular white sugar or coconut sugar works in this recipe.

 Toppings for this waffle are endless, you can add fresh fruits, syrup, whip cream or enjoy this waffle by itself.